aliahmadcse/sql-insert-csv/README.md

-# INSERT data into SQL-SERVER from a csv file
+# INSERT data into MS-SQL-SERVER from a csv file

 ## Set up